 When a fish is unable to swim correctly, appears to be tilting when swimming, or is unable to even sink into the water (appears to be bloated resulting in it almost floating at the surface of the water) it is a strong sign that your fish has swim bladder disease.
-In many cases, this can appear to look like the fish is either unable to control it's own movements, or it can appear that the fish is dead and just floating through the current inside of your aquarium.
-Although it is commonly labeled as a disease, swim bladder disease is more of a symptom due to either issue affecting the fish's swim bladder organ or other less obvious factors.
+In many cases, this can appear to look like the fish is either unable to control its movements, or the fish may be dead and just floating through the current inside of your aquarium.
+Although it is commonly labeled as a disease, swim bladder disease is more of a symptom due to either an issue affecting the fish's swim bladder organ or other less obvious factors.

-Sadly, due to the way that this bacterium can stay alive in hosts that do not have a weak immune system, making sure to keep water conditions perfect, making sure to not overstock the setup with too many fish, and also to have the correct water temperature set is very important.
+Sadly, due to the way that this bacterium can stay alive in hosts that do not have a weak immune system, make sure to keep water conditions perfect, make sure to not overstock the setup with too many fish, and also have the correct water temperature set is very important.
 Many have noted that the most common carriers of this disease are labyrinth fish such as Bettas or Gourami.

 Treatment and Medication

-Since there are various reasons why a fish's swim bladder can be working either incorrectly or not work at all, we must look at each of the individual cases that commonly effect this organ.
-Treatment can vary from a case by case situation, and many times the swim bladder will appear to have fixed itself almost on its own if given enough time.
+Since there are various reasons why a fish's swim bladder can be working either incorrectly or not working at all, we must look at each of the individual cases that commonly affect this organ.
+Treatment can vary from case by case to situation, and many times the swim bladder will appear to have fixed itself almost on its own if given enough time.

-When feeding any fish species it is highly important to make sure that the foot is placed below the water surface, as if the fish are attempting to get the food from the surface of the water they can accidentally suck in air which will cause them to bloat.
+When feeding any fish species it is highly important to make sure that the foot is placed below the water's surface if the fish are attempting to get the food from the surface of the water they can accidentally suck in air which will cause them to bloat.
 This bloat is temporary but can result in them losing control of their swim bladder organ for a few hours.
-The same can happen when a fish over eats (or is over fed) results in too much food inside of their body and making their swim bladder organ highly ineffective temporarily.
+The same can happen when a fish overeats (or is being overfed) resulting in too much food inside of their body and making their swim bladder organ highly ineffective temporarily.
 Some common foods that will result in a fish having trouble with their swim bladder can include even algae wafers since although they may be at the bottom of the setup they still normally enlarge over time when exposed to water (depending on the brand).
-If a fish eats some before it is fully enlarged, it will cause some excess bloat inside of their body.
+If a fish eats some before it is fully enlarged, it will cause some excess bloat inside of its body.
 A common tip is to make sure that you let the fish fully digest all of their food before giving feeding them the next day.
-If you see any of the fish with a stomach that is larger than normal, have them fast that day to avoid them become constipated with food.
+If you see any of the fish with a stomach that is larger than normal, have them fast that day to avoid them becoming constipated with food.
 Keep in mind that fish can survive up to a few weeks without any food if they are been properly cared for in the previous few weeks beforehand.